The Xometry app works best with JavaScript enabled!

 5. Filled: These resins include ceramic or glass particles suspended in the liquid.
 They exhibit good creep resistance and high heat deflection temperatures.

-What Are the Primary Parts of a DLP 3D Printer?
+The Primary Parts of a DLP 3D Printer

 DLP printers have very few moving parts.
 Arguably the most critical components are their projector and digital micromirror devices.
 Listed below are all the basic parts that make up a DLP 3D printer.